Ayanghosh-agno/ECOSYNC-CFC-2024-IBM/README.md

 **5. Ecosync Salesforce Ecosystem**

-EcoSync's Salesforce ecosystem is built on the Service Cloud and Experience Cloud platforms.
-The Service Cloud handles customer support and service management, integrating custom labels, static resources, and Lightning Web Components (LWC) to provide a seamless experience.
-APEX code manages backend processes, while chat agents supported by Visualforce pages offer real-time customer assistance.
-The Experience Cloud powers the EcoSync website, where users can monitor their farm's conditions, access AI-driven recommendations, and benefit from multilingual support, all in one place.
+EcoSync's Salesforce ecosystem is powered by Service Cloud and Experience Cloud.
+Service Cloud manages customer support with a robust setup that includes chat agent configuration, queues, custom labels, and objects for data storage.
+Live agents are further supported by a Visualforce component, enabling them to access previous chat contexts, whether from the chatbot or earlier interactions.
+Experience Cloud drives the EcoSync website, where data is visually represented using Lightning Web Components (LWC), and backend processes are efficiently handled through APEX.
+This integration allows users to monitor farm conditions, receive AI-driven recommendations, and access multilingual support, all within a unified platform.

 **6. IBM Cloud, Weather API & NEXMO API Integrations**